Copenhagen Tunnel: Design

 Both tunnels contain a facing point, with a speed limit of 60 mph in the central bore and 40 mph in the western bore.
 The point in the western bore must be used by trains to allow bidirectional access to the chord that connects the East Coast Main Line to the North London Incline, which allows access to the North London line and the High Speed 1 section of St Pancras railway station.
+The tunnel, along with the other eight between King's Cross and Peterborough, is perfectly straight, unlike most of the line.
+This is because curved tunnels were not possible with the technology of the time.

-At its northern end, the tunnel is immediately preceded by Holloway Junction, which is where the line transitions from being quadrupled by direction to quadrupled by speed by means of the Up Slow line transversing a flyover over the two fast lines (see photo).
+At its northern end the tunnel is immediately preceded by Holloway Junction, which is where the line transitions from being quadrupled by direction to quadrupled by speed by means of the Up Slow line being carried on a flyover over the two fast lines (see photo).
 After this, the railway begins to ascend at a rate of until Potters Bar railway station.
+The next tunnel up the line is the Gasworks Tunnel and the next tunnel down the line is the Wood Green Tunnel.